melezhik/outthentic-dsl/README.md

         ok($chk_item->{status}, $chk_item->{message})
     }

-Methods list
+Method list

-* new
+### new

-this is constructor, create Outthentic::DSL instance.
+This is constructor, create Outthentic::DSL instance.

+Obligatory parameters is:

+* stdout string

 Optional parameters is passed as hashref:

-    * match_l - truncate matching strings to {match_l} bytes;  default value is \`30'
+* match_l - truncate matching strings to {match_l} bytes

+Default value is `40'

+* debug_mod - enable debug mode

+Set to \`1,2,3' if you want to see some debug information in output, default value is \`0'.

+Increasing debug value means more low level information appeared in console.

-* validate
+### validate

-run parser and initiate validation process, obligatory parameters are:
+Runs parser for check file and and initiates validation process against stdout.

+Obligatory parameter is:

     * path to check file
-    * stdout string

 * check_list

-returns validation results as arrayref containing { status, message } hashrefs
+Returns validation results as arrayref containing { status, message } hashrefs.

 ## Outthentic client